 It is not that cell biology is so unique; rather, it is the concept of marrying two research approaches to create a scientific synergy.
 The advances that are made through interdisciplinary research in the laboratories will not only provide new insight into the biology of cancer but can ultimately impact patients through personalized oncology.
 The late Steve Jobs said, “Creativity is just about connecting things.”
 We need to continue to connect things in the lab to create new opportunities in the clinic.

 About Dr. Marcus

 Adam Marcus received his PhD in cell biology from Penn State University in 2002 and went on to do a post-doctoral fellowship in cancer pharmacology at Emory University.
-Dr. Marcus is an Associate Professor at Emory University School of Medicine and has developed his own laboratory which focuses on cell biology and pharmacology in lung and breast cancer.
-Dr. Marcus’ laboratory studies how cancer cells invade and metastasize using a combination of molecular and imaging-based approaches.
-For more information about Dr. Marcus and his outreach and research efforts, please use the related resources links below.
-You can also follow Dr. Marcus on Twitter at @NotMadScientist.
+Dr. Marcus is an Associate Professor at Emory University School of Medicine and has developed his own laboratory at Winship Cancer Institute, which focuses on cell biology and pharmacology in lung and breast cancer.
+His laboratory studies how cancer cells invade and metastasize using a combination of molecular and imaging-based approaches.
+Marcus has been a member of the American Association for Cancer Research since 2003.
+You can follow him on Twitter at @NotMadScientist.